 66 Broad Street,

-5 people favorited this theater
+7 people favorited this theater

-With the exception of its soaring terra cotta spire, the Leroy featured almost no exterior ornamentation.
+With the exception of its soaring terra cotta spire, the Leroy Theatre featured almost no exterior ornamentation.
 Originally, only the narrow entrance and ticket booth were exposed to the street.
-In 1966, the adjacent Payne Building was demolished as part of the Goff Avenue widening project, leaving the theater’s bare side wall and the external truss supporting the balcony exposed.
+In 1966, the adjacent Payne Building was demolished as part of the Goff Avenue widening project, leaving the theatre’s bare side wall and the external truss supporting the balcony exposed.

-A 1987 power failure caused by Twisted Sister’s amplifying equipment was reported in a trade magazine, and the Leroy could no longer draw big-name rock acts.
-Even the restoration didn’t last; by 1988, Vitali was petitioning the City of Pawtucket for money to fix up the theater.
-Aid did not come, and following a September 28, 1990 benefit concert by Britt Small and Festival, sponsored by the Rhode Island Vietnam Veterans Motorcycle Club to bring the “Moving Wall” to Rhode Island, the theater unceremoniously closed for good.
+A 1987 power failure caused by Twisted Sister’s amplifying equipment was reported in a trade magazine, and the Leroy Theatre could no longer draw big-name rock acts.
+Even the restoration didn’t last; by 1988, Vitali was petitioning the City of Pawtucket for money to fix up the theatre.
+Aid did not come, and following a September 28, 1990 benefit concert by Britt Small and Festival, sponsored by the Rhode Island Vietnam Veterans Motorcycle Club to bring the “Moving Wall” to Rhode Island, the theatre unceremoniously closed for good.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.